x13-me/OfficeDocs-Exchange/Exchange/ExchangeServer/policy-and-compliance/recoverable-items-folder/clean-up-deleted-items.md

 ms.prod: exchange-server-it-pro
 localization_priority: Normal
 ms.assetid: 82c310f8-de2f-46f2-8e1a-edb6055d6e69
-description: "Summary: Learn how administrators can use the Exchange Management Shell to clean up or delete items from the Recoverable Items folder in Exchange Server 2016 and 2019."
+description: "Summary: Learn how administrators can use the Exchange Management Shell to clean up or delete items from the Recoverable Items folder in Exchange Server 2016 and Exchange Server 2019."
 ---

 # Clean up or delete items from the Recoverable Items folder